wecountwords/final--project/README.md

    - Members are able to add their daily word count before or after login
    - Upon login, members are presented with 2 writing visualizations for tracking their progress and analyzing days they are most productive
    - Each time the member accesses their page, data is retrieved to update the Total Words table
-   - The Words Written by Day of Week visualization is historical.
-It changes each day rather than each time a member adds words.
-This is an implementation decision to enhance the usefulness to the writer.
+   - Words Written by Day of Week, as a historical view, changes each day rather than each time a member adds words.
    - Both visualizations are drawn using Google Charts (https://developers.google.com/chart)
 1. Profile page for users to setup their writing goals - DONE
    - Members are presented with their profile page when they first register on the site and any time after when they click on their username in the top menu bar